CMMC 2.0 – Know about U.S. DoD’s cybersecurity certification

 CMMC 2.0

-- Allows majority of contractors, associated with Level 1 and a subset of Level 2 CMMC requirements, to perform annual self-assessments
+- Allows majority of contractors associated with Level 1 and a subset of Level 2 CMMC requirements, to perform annual self-assessments

 - Some CMMC Level 2 requirements must be met via triennial third-party assessments

-Level 1.
-Foundational – Annual self-assessment
+Level 1 and Level 2 – Annual self-assessment

 Level 2.
 Advanced – Third-party assessments

-The CMMC Accreditation Body (The Cyber AB) will accredit CMMC Third Party Assessment Organizations (C3PAOs) and the CMMC Assessors and Instructors Certification Organization (CAICO).
+The CMMC Accreditation Body (The Cyber AB) will accredit C3PAOs and the CMMC Assessors and Instructors Certification Organization (CAICO).
 Accredited C3PAOs will be listed on The Cyber AB Marketplace.

 Level 3.
 Expert – Government-led assessments

-Because this level requires the most stringent security, assessments are only needed every three years and the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) must be engaged in this process.
+Because this level requires the most stringent security, assessments are only needed every three years, and the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) must be engaged in this process.

 CMMC 2.0 implementation